nabil828/comp4537-f22/Labs/Lab 8 - Error Handling/readme.md

 # Task 2 - Trigger Exceptions/Errors
 - Raise an exception or an error every time you need to signal a bad request to the client
 - Raise an exception or an error every time you need to return special value.
-For example, return null, empty arrays, or empty strings should be avoided.
+For example, returning *null*, empty arrays, or empty strings should be avoided.

 # Task 3 - Error Handling
 - Handle all the raised exceptions plus all anticipated exceptions from db, mongoose, JS parsing, or JS expression evaluation.